 Students must meet the pre-requisites, as described in the University Catalog, for each course before registering.
-To apply for nondegree status submit a nondegree application, cover letter (including course choices), resume and copies of transcripts from universities you have attended.
-Unofficial transcripts are acceptable.

 Students not eligible for nondegree status: students in the following categories ordinarily may not register in nondegree status: